Sabeer75/DocuDroid/README.md

 streamlit run app.py
 ```

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request with a detailed description of your changes.

+---

-Acknowledgements
+### Acknowledgements

-Thanks to Streamlit for easy Python web apps
+- Thanks to **Streamlit** for easy Python web apps

-Thanks to OpenAI for LLM APIs
+- Thanks to **OpenAI** for LLM APIs

-Thanks to ChromaDB for semantic search
+- Thanks to **ChromaDB** for semantic search